episerver/upgrade-assistant-extensions/src/SourceUpdater/README.md

-# Upgrade Assistant source updater wiht EPI Server extension
+# Upgrade Assistant source updater with EPI Server extension

 This demonstrates how to add and execute the EPI SErver Extension.
 The Extension is an addon which analyzes and updates Source Files, specified in he EPI SErve extension.